Cantera/cantera/doc/sphinx/reactors.rst

 A problem can be the ignition of a CSTR: If the reactants are not reactive enough, the simulation can result in the trivial solution that inflow and outflow states are identical.
-To solve this problem, either the reactor can be initialized with a high temperature and/or radical concentration, or a reactive species like atomic hydrogen can be temporarily injected to start the reactions.
-See `combustor.py <cython/examples/reactors_combustor.html>`_ for an example.
+To solve this problem, the reactor can be initialized with a high temperature and/or radical concentration.
+A good approach is to use the equilibrium composition of the reactants (which can be computed using Cantera's ``equilibrate`` function) as an initial guess.

 Plug-Flow Reactor